Rami24t/JS-Training-FB-likes/README.md

 # JS-Training-FB-likes

-# Practicing some js by solving this problem from codewars:
+## Practicing some js by solving the 'Who likes it?' challenge from codewars:

 '''
-Who likes it?
-You probably know the "like" system from Facebook and other pages.
-People can "like" blog posts, pictures or other items.
-We want to create the text that should be displayed next to such an item.
+In the "like" system from pages like facebook people can "like" posts, pictures or other items.
+Your function should create the text that should be displayed next to such an item.

-Implement the function which takes an array containing the names of people that like an item.
-It must return the display text as shown in the examples:
+Implement the function which takes an array containing the names of people that like an item and returns the display text as shown in these examples:

 []                                -->  "no one likes this"
-["Peter"]                         -->  "Peter likes this" ["Jacob", "Alex"]                 -->  "Jacob and Alex like this" ["Max", "John", "Mark"]           -->  "Max, John and Mark like this" ["Alex", "Jacob", "Mark", "Max"]  -->  "Alex, Jacob and 2 others like this"
+["Botros"]                         -->  "Botros likes this" ["Gallops", "Alex"]                 -->  "Gallops and Alex like this" ["Maxi", "Johanna", "Markus"]           -->  "Maxi, Johanna and Markus like this" ["Ella", "Bob", "Mark", "Max"]  -->  "Ella, Bob and 2 others like this"
-'''